Prostatitis

 Risk Factors

 Prostatitis is more common in men who use catheters.
-Other factors that may increase the chances of prostatitis are:
+Other things that may raise the chances of prostatitis are:

-• Sex without the use of barriers like condoms
+• Having sex without using barriers like condoms

 • Foreskin that does not to fully draw back from the head of the penis— phimosis